HDTian/DRMR/README.md

 [^444]: See the Supplementary Text S2 of the origina doubly-ranked stratification paper

-## Different types of instrument
+## Different types of instruments
-The doubly-ranked stratification supports a wide variaty of instrument types, including dichotomous IV, discrete IV, high-dimensional IV, continuous IV, mixture IVs.
+The doubly-ranked stratification supports a wide variety of instrument types, including dichotomous IV, discrete IV, high-dimensional IV, continuous IV, mixture IVs.
 For single IV, just denote its value by `Z` in `dat`.
-For high-dimensional IV, integrate them as a weighted score (e.g. the weigthed gene score in MR).
+For high-dimensional IV, integrate them as a weighted score (e.g. the weighted gene score in MR).
 For exmaple
 ```R
 dat$Z<-lm(  dat$X~ dat$G1+ dat$G2 + ...   )$fitted  #G1 G2 ... are genetic variants
 ```

 ## Other outcome types
-If you outcome is not or cannot transoformed to a continous outcome with simple linear model, you may need use other models[^outcometype].
-For exmaple, if you outcome is a binary, you can adjust the fitting model using the argument `family_used`
+If your outcome is not or cannot be transformed to a continuous outcome with a simple linear model, you may need to use other models[^outcometype].
+For example, if your outcome is a binary, you can adjust the fitting model using the argument `family_used`
 ```R
 getSummaryInf( rdat,family_used='binomial')
 ```
-[^outcometype]: Some outcome types are tricky, contact me to discuss the most appropriate model
+[^outcometype]: Some outcome types are tricky; contact me to discuss the most appropriate model

 ## Covariate adjustment
 If you need to adjust for covariates, add them to your data `dat` or `rdat` with the name `C1`, `C2`, etc. Ensure that the data type is correct as the fitting will follow the rules of the `lm` function[^lm].
 To enable covariate adjustment, set the argument `covariate=TRUE`.